onur-zengin/python-cisco-iosxr/README.md

 __4. MULTI-THREADING__

    The program will initiate a subThread for each node (router) specified in the inventory file, so that the interface
     status on multiple routers can be managed simultaneously and independently.

+   For convenience in operations and diagnostics, a subThread's name will be comprised of the hostname of the router
+    that it is relevant to.
+And the thread names will be included in every log line and alert produced by the program.

-   If for any reason a single subThread takes too long (i.e. longer than the pre-defined running frequency of the
+   If for any reason one or more of the subThreads take too long (i.e. longer than the pre-defined running frequency of
-    mainThread) to complete, than the other threads will wait.
-Although this may incur unintended delays to the monitoring of the other nodes, it would otherwise constitute a greater risk to allow the program to run while the reason of the delay / hang is unknown.
+    the mainThread) to complete, then the program will send out a dying gasp and terminate itself along with all active subThreads.
+The dying gasp will be issued by the MainThread as a `CRITICAL` severity alert including the name of all subThread(s) that were detected to be in _hung state_.
+This behaviour is designed intentionally.
+Although it may incur unintended interruptions to monitoring of the PNI status, it would otherwise constitute a greater risk to allow the program to continue while the reason of the delay / hang is unknown.

 __5. NODE DISCOVERY__

    The program has a built-in discovery function which will be auto-triggered either during the first run or any time